kyprifog/ballista/docs/user-guide/src/standalone.md

 cargo run --release --bin executor -- --mode etcd --etcd-urls localhost:2379 --external-host localhost --port 50052
 ```

-The external host and port will be registered in etcd and other executors will attempt to connect using those details.
+The external host and port will be registered with the scheduler.
+The executors will discover other executors by
+requesting the list of executors from the scheduler.